Steve McDonald (Coronation Street): Storylines

 Steve leaves to stay with Andy for a while in Spain.
 He later returns for Michelle's birthday.
 Steve is furious with Michelle when he learns that she kissed an ex-boyfriend, Will Chatterton (Leon Ockenden).
 Michelle plans to leave for a job on a cruise ship when her attempts to get Steve to forgive her fail.
 Steve and Michelle later reconcile.
 Steve has sex with Leanne Battersby (Jane Danson) and she becomes pregnant.
 Steve tells Liz that he got Leanne pregnant and explains it was one night stand that he thought Michelle had gone to cruise ship.
 Leanne informs Steve of her intention to keep the unborn child.
 Steve decides to keep his involvement a secret and having nothing to do with the unborn child.
 Michelle then expresses an interest of having children of their own.
 Steve agrees to have a baby after speaking to Dev Alahan (Jimmi Harkishin).
 Michelle then also falls pregnant, but unfortunately delivers their baby boy, Ruairi, at 23 weeks.
 The baby does not survive, leaving both Michelle and Steve devastated.
 Michelle then finds out that Leanne's baby, Oliver, is Steve's, after their one-night stand, Michelle then leaves and divorces Steve for good, unable to forgive him.
 Steve finds out that Michelle is now in a relationship with Tracy's ex-husband, Robert Preston (Tristan Gemmill) to his dismay.
 Michelle then begins a relationship with Robert and divorces Steve.
 He then tries to make a go of things with Leanne, so they can be a family, due to them having Oliver.
 Steve proposes and Leanne accepts.
 They both later realise their relationship won't work as they don't love one another, but agree to be friends.
 Steve then starts dating Tracy again, despite the disapproval of Liz and Amy.
 Steve and Tracy eventually remarry.
 After the New Year, Amy tells both Steve and Tracy that she is pregnant at 14 years old which horrifies Steve, leading him to accuse Aadi Alahan (Zennon Ditchett) and Amy's cousin Simon Barlow (Alex Bain) of impregnating her.
 However, it was shortly revealed that Simon's arch enemy Tyler Jefferies (Will Barnett) is the biological father.
 After learning Tyler is 17 years old, Steve realises Tyler could legally go to prison for having sex with a minor.
 However, Steve respects Amy's wishes by not taking legal proceedings.

-A few months later Steve is done with Tracy and gets romantically involved with Cassie Plummer(Tyrone's mom.)
-Tracy and Amy walk into the kitchen and see Cassie and Steve as he kisses Cassie grossing out Tracy and Amy.
-It gets more hot and heavier when the two make love in the kitchen only to be caught by Cassie's son Tyrone.
+A few months later Steve is done with Tracy and gets romantically involved with Cassie Plummer (Tyrone's mum) Tracy and Amy walk into the kitchen and see Cassie and Steve as he kisses Cassie grossing out Tracy and Amy.
+It heats up when the two make love in the kitchen only to be caught by Cassie's son Tyrone.